 So, not only is risk management important, joined-up risk management that takes a business objectives led approach to any investment or action is crucial.
 And that’s for any type of risk, whether it be quality, environmental, health, or cyber and information security.

-So lets align on those latter topics of cybersecurity and information security, then look deeper at the risk management methodology and approach for ISO 27001 and GDPR.
+So lets align on those latter topics of cybersecurity and information security, then look deeper at the risk management methodology and approach for ISO 27001 and Europe’s General Data Protection Regulation (GDPR).

 Are cybersecurity and information security different?